• Skip to primary navigation

 What’s not to love about these feather footed fowl?
 They are absolutely adorable with their big birdy beards and fluffy feathery muffs.

 Not only are they eye catching but they are also some of the most docile chickens you can add to your flock.
-This breed is an all around perfect breed for chicken farmers of all ages and experience levels.
+This breed is an all around perfect breed for everyone from backyard chicken enthusiasts all the way to chicken farmers of all ages and experience levels.

-Let’s take a look at the history of the Faverolle chicken as well as their appearance, behavior, and other important breed information.
+Let's take a look at the history of Salmon Faverolles chickens as well as their appearance, behavior, and other important breed information.

 Everything About The Salmon Faverolle